-- Two large randomized controlled trials (RCTs) support the use of HRT (sometimes referred to as CBIT) for both children and adults (medium sized effects: 0.57-0.68, compared with a psychoeducational treatment [control condition]) - Only one RCT of face-to-face ERP has been published, where ERP was compared to HRT in a sample of both children and adults.
-Both groups improved. - Two large RCTs of internet-delivered ERP have been published.
-The first RCT (from the UK) showed ERP to be superior to the internet-delivered psychoeducational comparator (small effect size: 0.31).
-The second RCT (from Sweden) found no difference in effects between the same two interventions.
+- Two large randomized controlled trials (RCTs) support the use of HRT (sometimes referred to as CBIT) for both children and adults (medium sized effects: 0.57-0.68, compared with a psychoeducational treatment [control condition]) - Only one RCT of ERP has been published, where ERP was compared to HRT in a sample of both children and adults.
+Both groups improved. - Two large RCTs of internet-delivered ERP are currently ongoing (Sweden and the UK).
+There is also data on the use of ERP from open studies (e.g. from Sweden).

-Piacentini et al. (2010); Wilhelm et al. (2012); Verdellen et al. (2004); Hollis et al. (2021); Andrén et al. (2022)
+Piacentini et al. (2010); Wilhelm et al. (2012); Verdellen et al. (2004); Andrén et al. (2020)